Anning, Yunnan: Tourism

 The Anning Hot Spring is a popular holiday resort and tourist destination in Kunming.
-It lies at 1,795 meters above sea level and is nestled at the foot of the Yuquan Mountain, also known as the Jade Spring Hill, in an area that is lush with trees and a beautifully preserved natural park.
+It lies at 1,795 meters above sea level and is at the foot of the Yuquan Mountain, also known as the Jade Spring Hill, in an area with trees and a natural park.
 Aside from the Yuquanshan, it is also near Congshan Hill in the west and Bijiashan Hill in the northeast.
-Since it is flanked by graceful mountains on three sides and is also near the Tanglangchuan River, the area is the perfect place for those who love nature.
-The quiet atmosphere and the hot springs provide everything one will need for a truly relaxing experience.
-For this reason, the place is sometimes dubbed as "The best hot spring under the sun."

 History

-In the reign of Emperor Wu of the Han Dynasty, it was sealed in Lianran County for two years (109 BC).
+In the reign of Emperor Wu of the Han dynasty, it was sealed in Lianran County for two years (109 BC).
 Then, in the reign of Emperor Gaozu of Tang, it was renamed Anning County for four years (621 AD).
 In the Yuan dynasty (1275 AD), the county was promoted to a state.
 In the 2nd year of the Republic of China (1913 AD), the county was restored.
 On April 20, 1950, Anning County People's Government was established.
 In October 1956, Anning County was changed to Anning District of Kunming City.
 In September 1959, it was renamed Anning County.
 On October 13, 1995, the county was withdrawn from the city and established under the jurisdiction of Kunming City.